mesonbuild/meson/docs/markdown/Reference-manual.md

 Dictionaries are available since 0.47.0.

 Since 0.48.0 dictionaries can be added (e.g. `d1 = d2 + d3` and `d1 += d2`).
 Values from the second dictionary overrides values from the first.
+Note that the `+=` operator does not edit the dictionary in-place; it will create a new object and assign it to the left-hand-side, i.e., dictionaries are immutable.

 ## Returned objects